What is meant by Organizational Behavior?

 This course will introduce you to a variety of organizational behavior theories and concepts.
 It is common for people to share “facts” or suggestions that are based on human behavior or organizational needs as facts about both the ways people behave and how they think.
 One example is “two heads are better than one”.
 However, these statements are not always true.
 Organizational Behavior’s off-line objective is therefore to replace traditional ideas.
 Studies of organizational behavior can benefit managers since they focus on methods to increase productivity, decrease absenteeism, and boost job satisfaction.
 The purpose of Organization Behavior is to enable managers to lead ethically.
 Through organizational behavior, better behavior predictions can be made.

-Why is organizational behavior important?
+Why is Organizational Behavior(OB) important?

 Some of the importance of Organizational Behavior (OB) in any type of organizations is as follows: